britishlibrary/peripleo-lanc/Quick-Setup.md

 ```

 * `initial_bounds`: Here you specify the coordinates (in degrees of longitude and latitude) of the bottom left and top right corners of your map, in the format `[bottom-left-longitude, bottom-left-latitude, top-right-longitude, top-right-latitude]`.
 * `map_style` (optional): the URL to a vector basemap style, e.g. from [MapBox](https://docs.mapbox.com/api/maps/styles/) or [MapTiler](https://www.maptiler.com/cloud/).
-If left out, Peripleo will load with an empty background
+If omitted, *Peripleo* will load with an empty background.
-* `layers` (optional): You can configure additional base layers.
-Peripleo currently supports GeoJSON and raster tile sources.
+* `layers` (optional): In this array you can configure additional base layers, enclosed in {curly brackets}. *Peripleo* currently supports GeoJSON and raster tile sources.
-* `data`: This is where your put information about each of your datasets, enclosed in {curly brackets}.
+* `data`: This is the array where your put information about each of your datasets, enclosed in {curly brackets}.
 You can use multiple datasets, separating them with a comma.
-* `layers` (optional): You can configure additional base layers.
-Peripleo currently supports GeoJSON and raster tile sources.
-* `facets`: If you want your dataset to be filtered, this is where you specify how.
+* `facets`: If you want your dataset to be filtered, this is where you specify how (more details [below](#About-Facets)).
 * `link_icons`: These are used to prettify external links in your dataset, and are defined by the link's domain name and a URL pointing to an icon (ideally 100px square).

 ### Publishing your map ###